 Is Bain’s Canada Goose Becoming a Sweatshop? — We Support the Immigrant Women Factory Workers at Bain's Canada Goose Fighting for a Union, Fair Pay and Safe Working Conditions.
 Please sign the petition below to support Canada Goose employees right to form a Union!

 Support Fitness Professionals!

-Personal Trainers in Toronto, Ajax, Oshawa and Peterborough made history in 2016 by forming the first fitness professionals’ union in North America.
-Now they are fighting racial discrimination in the workplace at Goodlife Fitness.
+Personal Trainers in Toronto made history in 2016 by forming the first fitness professionals’ union in North America.
+Now joined by personal trainers in Ajax, Oshawa, Peterborough and St. Catharines; they are fighting racial discrimination in the workplace at Goodlife Fitness.
 Employees are fighting to get Goodlife to introduce company wide anti racism training to better support BIPOC and LGBTQ employees.
 Please sign the petition below:

 Make it Fair

 Ontario's outdated labour policies and legislation is leaving thousands of workers in the province without adequate protection.
 Basic standards are lacking or are not being properly enforced, and employers are making it difficult for workers to stand up for their rights or to form a union to improve the quality of life for themselves and their families.